Kielstrup/3DCR-Extended/README.md

+This is the expanded project for the course Software Processes and Patterns at DTU.

 The source code for 3DCR Beta Generator can be run from the Unity Editor by performing the following steps:
 To install and modify the code, simply add the artifact folder in the Unity Hub.
 To view the sample scene double click the file Assets/Scenes/Office_English_Abstract in the Unity Editor.